LaunchCodeEducation/liftoff/src/modules/project/deploying-java-apps.rst

    $ git clone https://github.com/LaunchCodeEducation/cheese-mvc.git
    $ git checkout --track origin/video-one2many-end
-   $ git checkout -b develop
+   $ git checkout -b deploy

 .. tip::

    It’s a best practice to create a Git branch solely for the purpose of deploying your application.
-In this case, we’ll use the ``deploy`` branch for this purpose.
+We’ll use the ``deploy`` branch for this purpose.
 This will allow for separate configurations to be stored for local development and remote deployment.

    Whenever you want to deploy a new version of your application, you’ll need to merge changes from your main branch (likely ``master``) into ``deploy`` before deploying.

-If you don’t have a database user for this project already–you may have created one when going through unit 3–you should create one now.
-Create a new database user called ``cheese-mvc`` (along with the corresponding database).
+If you don’t have a database user for this project already – you may have created one when going through unit 3 – you should create one now.
+Create a new database user called ``cheese-mvc`` (along with the corresponding database.)
 You should now be able to start the application using ``gradle bootRun`` at the command line, from the project root.

 Java Artifacts
 ^^^^^^^^^^^^^^

-Typically when we’re working on our projects, we’re building and running them locally.
+Typically, when we’re working on our projects, we’re building and running them locally.
 We have tools like Gradle and our IntelliJ that help us.
 These tools make compiling and running our application simple.
 We won’t have those tools in production, however, so we’ll need to package up our